river-veek/four-year-plan-tracker/README.md

 This system is a web application that provides functionality for processing, projecting, and visualizing a Four-Year Plan for CIS Majors at UO.
-Ultimately this system can be modularized to include all degree paths at UO, and theoretically any university (given the time and resources to maintain this scale of implementation).
+Ultimately this system can be modularized to include all degree paths at UO, and theoretically any university (given the time and resources to maintain this scale of implementation)

 # Getting Started